adamewing/methylartist/README.md

 Requires whitespace-delimited list of segments in a BED3+2 format: chromosome, start, end, label, strand.

+One or more .bam files may be supplied via the `-b/--bams` parameter.
+Multiple .bams may be comma-delimited.

-Sample input file `-d/--data` has the following whitespace-delimited fields (one sample per line): BAM file, Methylation DB (generated with e.g. `db-nanopolish`)
+Optional sample input file `-d/--data` has the following whitespace-delimited fields (one sample per line): BAM file, Methylation DB (generated with e.g. `db-nanopolish`)

 Highly recommend parallelising with `-p/--proc` option if possible.